tianjose09/AD-Task-2/readme.md

 <br />
 <div align="center">
 <!-- TODO: Change Title to the name of the title of your Project -->
-  <h3 align="center">Task 1</h3>
+  <h3 align="center">Task 2</h3>
 </div>
 <!-- TODO: Make a short description -->
 <div align="center">
-  This is the first activity for the subject Application Development and Emerging Technologies, We are using Php to program.
+  This is the second activity for the subject Application Development and Emerging Technologies, We are using Php to program.
 </div>

 <br />